nmotlagh/nmotlagh.github.io/_includes/about.md

   <img src="/assets/images/headshot.jpg" alt="A picture of me." width="200"/>
 </div>

-I am a third-year Ph.D. student in Computer Science, majoring in AI at Ohio State University’s Computer Vision Lab.
-Under the guidance of [Dr. Jim Davis](http://web.cse.ohio-state.edu/~davis.1719/jwdavis.html), my research primarily focuses on the integration of multiple data modalities to enhance the reliability of artificial intelligence models, with a particular emphasis on vision and language models.
+I am a fourth-year Ph.D. candidate in Computer Science at Ohio State University’s Computer Vision Lab, working under the guidance of Dr. Jim Davis.
+My research centers on evaluating and mitigating uncertainty in multimodal deep learning models, with a particular emphasis on vision-language models.

-My work to date has involved the exploration and application of Reject Option Classification as a method to improve model robustness in unimodal settings.
-This experience has laid the foundation for my current research direction, which is centered on multi-modal modeling.
-This transition represents an effort to bridge the gap between disparate data sources and modeling techniques, aiming to achieve more resilient and accurate AI systems.
+I have developed and applied Reject Option Classification methods to enhance user confidence in unimodal n-way classification models, which established a foundation for my current focus on understanding uncertainty in multimodal vision-language modeling.
+Additionally, I have conducted research in Machine Translation, proposing new metrics to assess the effectiveness of multimodal translation models in visual disambiguation.

-In parallel with my academic pursuits, I am seeking opportunities for a research internship.
-My goal is to apply my interdisciplinary skills in a practical setting, contributing to innovative projects in the field of artificial intelligence while expanding my own research capabilities.
+I am actively seeking a research internship to leverage my interdisciplinary skills in a practical setting, aiming to contribute to innovative AI projects while expanding my research expertise.

-I hold an undergraduate degree in Computer Science from Ohio State University, complemented by a minor in Mathematics.
-This background has provided me with a solid foundation in both theoretical and applied aspects of computer science, informing my current research and future aspirations in the field.
+I hold a B.S. in Computer Science from Ohio State University with a minor in Mathematics, which has provided a strong foundation in theoretical and applied computer science, driving my research and future aspirations in the field.

 ## [Resume](assets/resume.pdf)